History of Nairn: Rule of King David II

 As the war continued John Randolph, 3rd Earl of Moray was captured in 1335 and governance of Nairn fell back to the crown.
 After being free in 1341 he immediately joined the army once more and by 1342 England was engaged in both this war and The Hundred Years' War and had lost all control in Scotland.
 The Earl of Moray started preparing for the February 1346 invasion of England.
 William III, Earl of Ross retained control over Nairn at this time and significantly assassinated one of his rivals Ranald of the Isles causing the King to chastise him and his leaving the field of battle with his army.
 Likewise the troops of Ranald of the Isles left.
 Leaving the Scottish army much weaker for the upcoming invasion.
 When John Randolph, 3rd Earl of Moray died on 17 October 1346 in the Battle of Neville's Cross without any children the crown once again took control of the Earldom.
 King David II of Scotland was also however captured in this battle.
 For several years control over Nairn was given to Agnes, Countess of Dunbar known as "Black Agnes" for her dark complexion however William III, Earl of Ross still retained all the overall ownership of his father.
 Confusing this ownership further the 2nd Thane of Cawdor died, to be replaced in 1350 by William Calder, 3rd Thane of Cawdor.
 Each of which having a facet of hierarchical control over Nairn.
 This was a period of truce as England fought the Hundred Years' War and Scotland's fractional structure left no organisation until 1355 when Scotland broke the truce and invaded England.
 The Treaty of Berwick was signed in 1357 ending the war.

 King David II of Scotland was returned to Scotland in 1363.
 During his captivity William III, Earl of Ross had further lost the favour of the King and the Highlands under his control were in revolt.
 Peace was reached in 1368 but this had considerable toll on Nairn combined with the previous wars toll.
 In the following years the royal finances prosperous but the common man of Nairn was suffering from continued food shortages and high taxation.
 Control of Nairn remained with the crown under technicality but in practicality Agnes, Countess of Dunbar governed as Earl and the revolt ended the control of the Earl of Ross over Agnes and the Earl of Moray title.
-King David II of Scotland died in 22 February 1371.
+King David II of Scotland died on 22 February 1371.